X

 Cons of buying home in winter

-It's hardly worth even mentioning the cons because they're so screamingly obvious:
+It's hardly worth even mentioning the cons because they're so obvious:

 1. You're buying in winter!
-That's fine if you're moving to Florida.
+That's fine if you're moving to warmer climes.
 But if you're going somewhere less balmy, expect problems.
 The American Moving and Storage Association says you should "plan for delays."
-Oh, and it's your job to make sure snow and ice are cleared at both homes
+Oh, and it's your job to make sure snow and ice are cleared at both homes, if you haven't sold the one you're exiting.

-2. If you've kids, they may be starting school partway through the year.
-And some find that hard
+2. If you have children, they may be changing schools partway through the year; some find that difficult.

-5. Delays are the norm.
-Ellie Mae's Origination Insight reports, which monitor about 80% of all mortgage transactions, reveal that it can take a few days longer to close a loan in winter than summer.
-Causes can range from holiday disruption to weather-related monkey wrenches.
+5. Delays may be more likely.
+Back in 2019, Ellie Mae's Origination Insight revealed that it can take a few days longer to close a loan in winter than summer.
+More currently, ICE Mortgage Technology reports that it's taking about 42 days to close a purchase-money mortgage.
+Keep in mind that causes of delay can range from holiday disruptions to weather-related glitches.

 For most, those first and second points are the most compelling.
 However, if you don't have kids -- or yours are tough -- that second one doesn't apply.